erpcya/TestLocalPrinting/README.md

-# LocalPrinting
+# Test Local Printing
-Printing from Message Queue
+Test Local Printing sending a file for print to [Local Printing](https://github.com/erpcya/LocalPrinting)

 Use this source code for send a document directly to printer from external server using [ActiveMQ](http://activemq.apache.org/) as Message Queue
 ![untitled document](https://user-images.githubusercontent.com/2333092/48182271-f681b180-e300-11e8-9a47-240449765b76.png)